 Can female Congo Tetras be kept alone?

-Are they suitable for beginners?
+Are they beginner-friendly?

-How can I enhance their coloration?
+How can I enhance their colors?

 Thanks for subscribing!